chinamike65/hugo-tuolesi/content/book1/book1en.md

 These theories are to be learned.

-We can't learn so many methods, at least we have to learn the "Sanshi Dao".
+We can't learn so many methods, at least we have to learn the "San shi Dao".

 Our "Recitation Collection" is the essence of the "Tripitaka", all the essence is concentrated in this Dharma book, we must study this "Recitation Collection" Dharma Book carefully.